Development of RNA-loaded lipid nanomedicines for therapeutic and vaccines applications

 Project abstract

 The delivery of nanoparticles to specific cells is a critical aspect of their use in therapeutic applications.
 However, quantifying the delivery efficiency of nanoparticles to cells remains a major challenge.
 In this project, we propose a novel approach for the quantitative evaluation of cellular delivery of nanoparticles.
-By using a combination of fluorescent labeling and flow cytometry, we aim to accurately quantify the percentage of cells that have taken up the nanoparticles.
+By using a combination of fluorescent labelling and flow cytometry, we aim to accurately quantify the percentage of cells that have taken up the nanoparticles.
 This approach will enable us to systematically evaluate the effects of various nanoparticle properties, such as size, charge, and surface chemistry, on their cellular delivery efficiency.
 Furthermore, we plan to use this approach to optimize the delivery of RNA-loaded lipid nanoparticles for therapeutic and vaccine applications.
 Ultimately, this work will facilitate the development of more effective and efficient nanoparticle-based therapies, providing new tools for fighting diseases and improving human health.

 Mr. Zhenwei Lan